coolprobn/prabinpoudel.com.np/src/posts/articles/fix-missing-top-level-class-documentation-comment-rubocop.md

 You can disable or fix this warning using either of the 3 options:

-1. Disable cop in configuration file
+1. Disable cop in the whole project
 2. Disable cop in only one class
 3. Add comment just above the class declaration

-### Option 1: Disable cop in configuration file
+### Option 1: Disable cop in the whole project

 Most of the classes we use are self describing, meaning as a developer, you can easily make sense of what the class is doing.
 Normally I find this rule not very useful, so most of the time I disable it in the whole project.
 Add the following cop to your configuration file to disable it project wide: